Watershed (broadcasting): India

-As many Indian households have only one television, nearly the entire broadcast day is positioned by broadcasters as being suitable for family viewing.
-Self-censorship of foreign series (particularly from the U.S.) is common in order to meet more conservative content standards, and the period between 11 p.m. and 5 a.m. is typically treated as a de facto watershed (with some channels, such as Zee Café, openly promoting programming blocks within the hours featuring "uncut" programming with fewer edits).

 Ireland

 In Ireland, there is no statutory requirement for a watershed.
 The Code of Programme Standards of the Broadcasting Authority of Ireland (BAI) requires television and radio broadcasters to use at least one of three methods to advise viewers of content, namely: an explicit watershed for adult-oriented programmes; prior warnings before potentially offensive programming; and/or a descriptive classification system.
 A 2005 survey for the drafters of the Code found that 83% of viewers thought a watershed was a good idea, and only 39% knew the pre-existing watershed was 21:00; 52% felt it should be 22:00 or 23:00.
 The 2007 Code specifies that broadcasters using a watershed must regularly promote it, and its start and end times, for viewers' awareness.

 RTÉ Television implements a watershed of 21:00, as well as an onscreen classification system.
 Programmes with the MA ("mature audience") classification are shown only after the watershed.
 Programmes running through the watershed are treated as pre-watershed.
 RTÉ's guidelines state, "A cornerstone of our contract with television viewers is the watershed and the understanding that prior to 21.00 material broadcast should be suitable for a family audience. ...
 The immediately post 21.00 broadcast period should be regarded as a graduation period towards more adult material and due allowance must be made for the potential presence of children in the audience".
 More nuanced limits may also be applied; for example, RTÉ cleared a trailer for horror film Paranormal Activity for broadcast after 19:00, except during the Saturday evening film which many children watch.
 Virgin Media One operates what it calls "the internationally accepted watershed" of 21:00.
 Radio broadcasting does not apply a watershed.

-In 2005, all television broadcasters operated a main watershed starting at 21:00.
-In the case of RTÉ, it ended at 06:30, while for Virgin Media One and TG4, which then had shorter broadcast hours, it ended at nighttime closedown.
+In 2005, all television broadcasters operated a main watershed of 21:00.
+In the case of RTÉ, the less-restricted period ended at 06:30, while for Virgin Media One and TG4, which then had shorter broadcast hours, it ended at nighttime closedown.
 RTÉ Radio did not use a watershed.
 TG4 claimed it had "a number of different watersheds coming into effect throughout the day", while all stations had a second, less formal watershed at 22:00 for "material which is decidedly over 18".
 Quinn notes that the period from 18:00 to 21:00 attracts most viewer complaints, as "audience expectations of what should be shown often differ greatly".